James Tissot: Mature life and career

-In about 1863, Tissot suddenly shifted his focus from the medieval style to the depiction of modern life through portraits.
-During this period, Tissot gained high critical acclaim, and quickly became a success as an artist.
+Sometime after 1862, Tissot began to shift focus from his early medievalist styles to instead match English tastes for narrative paintings of Victorian life and society.
+He quickly gained success among British audiences and was lauded for his photorealistic, narrative style of art that combined meticulous training with an impressionistic use of color and value.
+Tissot came to maintain a wide social sphere in light of his success and lifestyle, including Oscar Wilde, James Abbott Whistler, and Edgar Degas.
+Degas shared many of his cultural interests as Tissot's mentee, notably producing a portrait of Tissot in which he is sitting below a Japanese screen hanging on the wall.

-Tissot is considered a core figure of Japonisme alongside contemporaries such as Alfred Stevens and Claude Monet, a widespread artistic movement formed in response to the sudden influx of Japanese art, textiles, and curiosities into the European market as a result of the forced opening of trade relations with Japan in 1853 and subsequent Meiji Restoration in 1868.
-Tissot regularly included Japanese objects and costumes in his pictures and additionally expressed stylistic influences in his composition and angles.
-Degas painted a portrait of Tissot from these years (Metropolitan Museum of Art, New York), in which he is sitting below a Japanese screen hanging on the wall.
+Tissot led a tumultuous life outside of painting, fighting in the Franco-Prussian War as part of the improvised defence of Paris; First by joining two companies of the Garde Nationale and later as part of the radical Paris Commune, though he is believed to have only joined the latter to protect his own belongings rather than for shared ideology.
+Either because of the radical political associations of serving as a Communard or because of better opportunities, he left Paris for London in 1871.
+Seymour Haden helped him to learn etching techniques during this period.

-Tissot led a tumultuous life outside of painting, fighting in the Franco-Prussian War as part of the improvised defence of Paris first joining two companies of the Garde Nationale and later as part of the Paris Commune.
-His 1870 painting La Partie Carrée (The Foursome) evoked the period of the French revolution.
-Either because of the radical political associations related to the Paris Commune (which he was believed to have joined mostly to protect his own belongings rather than for shared ideology), or because of better opportunities, he left Paris for London in 1871.
-During this period, Seymour Haden helped him to learn etching techniques.
 Having already worked as a caricaturist for Thomas Gibson Bowles, the owner of the magazine Vanity Fair, as well as exhibited at the Royal Academy, Tissot arrived with established social and artistic connections in London.
-Tissot used the name Coïdé in Vanity Fair from 1869 to 1873.
+Tissot used the name Coïdé in the magazine from 1869 to 1873.
+Tissot's pre-war caricaturist work with Vanity Fair included contributions to Sovereigns, a series lampooning various heads of state such as Napoleon III of France, Alexander II of Russia, or Wilhelm I of Germany, depicting the latter two in particular as bloodthirsty conquerors.